 Purpose

-This statement is used to create an external table in a database.
+This statement is used to create a new external table in the database.

-An external table is a key feature of a database management system.
-Usually, tables in a database are stored in the storage space of the database.
-In contrast, data of an external table is stored in an external storage service.
+External tables are a key feature of a database management system.
+Typically, data in a database is stored in the database's storage space, while data in an external table is stored in an external storage service.

-When you create an external table, you need to specify the file path and file format of the data.
-After the external table is created, you can use it to read data from the external storage service.
-An external table is read-only.
-You can use it in a query statement, but you cannot perform DML operations on it.
-External tables do not support constraints and indexes.
+When creating an external table, you need to define the file path and file format of the data.
+After that, users can read data from the external storage service through the external table.
+External tables are read-only and can be used in query statements, but they do not support DML operations.
+External tables do not support defining constraints or creating indexes.

 Syntax